 As described in more detail above, our executive compensation program reflects a variable pay-for-performance philosophy.
 While we utilize several performance measures to align executive compensation with our performance, not all of those company measures are presented in the Pay Versus Performance table.
 Moreover, we generally seek to incentivize long-term performance, and therefore do not specifically align our performance measures with compensation that is actually paid (as computed in accordance with Item 402(v) of Regulation S-K) for a particular year.
-In accordance with Item 402(v) of Regulation S-K, we are providing the following descriptions of the relationships between information presented in the Pay Versus Performance table, as well as compensation actually paid as compared to our revenue.
+In accordance with Item 402(v) of Regulation S-K, we are providing the following descriptions of the relationships between information presented in the Pay Versus Performance table.